better-visual/better-visual.github.io/index.md

 ### Communication

 Please join our class Slack by clicking [here](https://join.slack.com/t/better-visual/shared_invite/zt-2a2bjoizb-hiTF6jP6i0WqS69jqc~AJQ).
-And feel free to [e-mailing us](mailto:zjshen@mit.edu,lucastor@mit.edu) directly if you have any questions or need any special accommodations!
+And feel free to [e-mail us](mailto:zjshen@mit.edu,lucastor@mit.edu) directly if you have any questions or need any special accommodations!

 ### Zoom and Class Recordings
-All lectures will be recorded and shared online shortly after the class. alongside slides and lecture notes.
-We also offer a Zoom option for the class with [this Zoom link](https://mit.zoom.us/j/98891264144).
+All lectures will be recorded and shared online shortly after the class, alongside slides and lecture notes.
+We also offer a Zoom option for the class: please join via [this Zoom link](https://mit.zoom.us/j/98891264144).

 ### Schedule
 The class will take place on Tuesdays and Thursdays from **1-2:30pm in 26-204**.
 The schedule is subject to change.
 Please check back regularly for updates.